BryanCarney/credit-risk-classification/README.md

 ### Recommendation

 I recommend deploying this model for use by the company.
 The high recall for class 1 means the model is effective at identifying high-risk loans, which is crucial for risk mitigation in a financial institution.
-While precision for high-risk loans can be improved, the model’s overall performance—especially in terms of recall—makes it a reliable tool for preventing high-risk loans from being approved.
+While precision for high-risk loans can be improved, the model’s overall performance makes it a reliable tool for preventing high-risk loans from being approved.

 If precision for class 1 becomes a priority, further tuning (such as adjusting the decision threshold or using additional techniques like cost-sensitive learning or rebalancing the dataset) can be explored.
 However, given the current performance, this model is well-suited for real-world deployment in loan risk assessment.